nachoaguirre/ci4phpmailer/README.md

 A simple package that extends the [Email class](https://codeigniter4.github.io/userguide/libraries/email.html) of CodeIgniter 4, modifying the SMTP protocol for sending through [PHPMailer](https://github.com/PHPMailer/PHPMailer).

-Install with composer:
+1. Install with Composer:

 `composer require nachoaguirre/ci4phpmailer`

-Then load the librarie:
+2. Load the Class:

 `use Nachoaguirre\Ci4phpmailer\Libraries\Email;`

-Then use almost same way the Email class (except the initiation):
+3. Use in the same way the Email class:

 `$email = new \Nachoaguirre\Ci4phpmailer\Libraries\Email;

 $config['protocol']   = 'smtp';